The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: The --connection with skew-symmetric torsion

 \section{The $Spin(7)$--connection with skew-symmetric torsion}

 The existence of parallel spinors with respect to a metric connection with torsion 3-form in dimension 8 is important in supersymmetric string theories since the number of parallel spinors determines the number of preserved supersymmetries and this is the first Killing spinor equation in the heterotic Strominger system in dimension eight \cite{GKMW,GMW,GMPW, MS}.
-The presence of a parallel spinor with respect to a metric connection with torsion 3-form leads to the reduction of the holonomy group of the torsion connection to a subgroup of $Spin(7)$.
 It is shown in \cite{I} that any $Spin(7)$--manifold $(M,\ph)$ admits a unique $Spin(7)$--connection with totally skew-symmetric torsion. \begin{thrm}\cite[Theorem~1]{I} Let $(M,\ph)$ be a $Spin(7)$--manifold with fundamental 4-form $\ph$.
 There always exists a unique linear connection $\sb$ preserving the $Spin(7)$--structure, $\sb\ph=\sb g=0,$ with totally skew-symmetric torsion $T$ given by

 where the Lee form $\theta$ is given by \eqref{g2li}. \end{thrm} Note that we use here $\ph:=-\ph$ in \cite{I}.